MalekKamel/CoroutineRequester/README.md

 <img src="https://github.com/ShabanKamell/CoroutineRequester/blob/master/blob/raw/logo.png" height="200">

-A simple wrapper for RxJava that helps you:
+A simple wrapper for Kotlin Coroutines that helps you:
-- [ ] Make clean RxJava requests
+- [ ] Make clean Coroutine requests
 - [ ] Handle errors in a clean and effective way.

-RxRequester does all the dirty work for you!
+CorotineRequester does all the dirty work for you!

 ### Before CorotineRequester